tiagojsag/playbook/guidelines/benefits.md

 - 22 days of vacation (plus the bank holidays) and an additional one on your birthday.
 - Flexible schedules including the possibility of sporadic remote work.
 - Recruiting bonus.
 If you bring someone you know to the team and we hire them you get 1000 € after six months.
-- One extra month of paternity leave :baby:

 ## Specific by location